eye-micah/personal/content/blog/linuxdesktop.md

 The Steam Deck is probably the best example of "traditional" Desktop Linux utilizing an immutable filesystem.
 You can tinker to your heart's content on Deck, mucking around with mods and installing all sorts of weird games, without ever being concerned that the machine won't boot tomorrow morning.
 Valve deploys ChromeOS-style updates and can ship them out without walking its users through the process of `pacman -Syu` and reading the Arch Linux news every time they want to update their computer.
 Most gamers will be fine with the offerings of Flatpaks available on Deck, and may not even know what a Flatpak is, just that Chrome and an Epic Games launcher and Dolphin Emulator are right there and easy to download.

-## But... why's the traditional model so bad?

-I'll use Debian as an example.
-Debian is a long-running project I have a lot of respect for, but the issues with it as a desktop operating system start to expose itself.

 **The reality is that no end user should ever have to interface directly with a package manager.
 They shouldn't even know what that is.**

 What the hell do I mean by this?
 Think about it this way -- People that use their computers as tools rather than wanting to understand how everything really works just want to be able to access the apps they need.
 They want Excel or Word or Zoom or Chrome or whatever, and the details in terms of how it's obtained do not really matter.